-For all other visas you must book an appointment to apply in person at a premium service centre.
-You must bring your completed paper form to your appointment.
+|All other applications||Book to apply in person at a premium service centre - you’ll need to take your completed paper form with you|

 You must pay the following fees per person when you book your appointment:

 - the immigration health surcharge (IHS), if you need to pay it